charlesmoore99/player/README.md

 # Player

-Given a starting location, a heading, and a speed the Player will 'travel' until interrupted.
-Periodically, Player will output its position in the form of a GeoJSON doc.
+Player simulates a object traveling around the globe.
+Given a starting location, heading, and speed the Player will 'travel' until interrupted.
+Player outputs its position every second to STDOUT every second in the form of a GeoJSON doc.

 Player is a c++ program.
-It is build using the Conan c++ package manager and the CMake build system generator.
+It is build using the Conan package manager and the CMake build system generator.

 ## Requirements

 - git: the version control system
 - c++: the compiler
-- make: a build tool
+- make: the build tool
-- cmake: a build system generator
+- cmake: the build system generator
-- conan: a c++ package manager
+- conan: the c++ package manager

 ## Building